aredn/documentation/arednGettingStarted/node_admin.rst

 Internet Connectivity Requirements
 ++++++++++++++++++++++++++++++++++

 In order to run your node as either a *Tunnel Server* or *Tunnel Client*, you will need to configure Internet access.
-The following diagram shows an example of tunnel services between two nodes using the Legacy Tunneling Protocol described below.
+The following diagram shows an example of tunnel stages between two nodes using network port ``5525`` as an example.

 .. image:: _images/tunneling-diagram.png
    :alt: Tunneling Diagram